Špindlerův Mlýn, at the heart of the Giant Mountains, has the most persons interested in sports activities, especially on weekends in winter.

 But then a visitor comes to a large illuminated board informing that all free car parks are occupied.
 At the same time, right at the first car park is the entrance to the local ski slopes.
-Medvědín is also usually occupied and private cars are not allowed to enter Svatý Petr.
+Medvědín is also usually occupied, and private cars are not allowed to enter Svatý Petr.
 So parking is the greatest problem.

-Start is in Hromovka
+The Start Is in Hromovka

 Of course, the ski slope manager wants to modernise everything, but this will not happen before the moment when either Svatý Petr, Mísečky and Pláně are interconnected with Medvědín in accordance with the land use plan, or if at least the old seats are replaced with new means for the transport of six persons in a modern way.

-The complex, the largest part of which is owned by ČSTV, is visited by Poles, Hungarians and Russians in addition to Czechs.
+The complex, the largest part of which is owned by ČSTV, is visited by Poles, Hungarians and Russians and Czechs.
 According to local people, older Germans have also returned after about ten years.
 These are especially lovers of tracks for cross-country skiing.
 Snowboarders and lovers of carving prefer the short but steep slopes of Svatý Petr, and more comfortable riding is also offered by slopes marked in red in Medvědín.

 You ski among forest covers there; that is why ski slopes are often quite narrow there, and the one having the number twelve is even crossed by a track for cross-country skiing.
-In case of heavy snowfall, this is quiet unpleasant; fortunately, downhill skiers have to slow down just at that moment because they are running to the opposite slope.
+In case of heavy snowfall, this is quite unpleasant; fortunately, downhill skiers have to slow down just at that moment because they are running to the opposite slope.

 Where to Eat

 Where and what to eat have to be solved by both skiers and non-skiers in Špindlerův Mlýn.
-If the latter give up their effort to orientate according to signposts – the town is only now building uniform marking so most tables are missing, and they say that some of them have also been destroyed by rough tourists – they mostly set out to the most visible points.
+If the latter give up their effort to orientate according to signposts – the town is only now building uniform marking, so most tables are missing, and they say that some of them have also been destroyed by rough tourists – they mostly set out to the most visible points.

 A favourite Caffe Bogner pavilion stands at the small bridge across the Elbe, which joined Špindlerův Mlýn with Bedřichov for the first time as early as before 1845.
-They refused to make a half pizza for us there; strudel with whipped cream for 49 Czech crowns was soft; excellent Latte Macchiato cost CZK 59; only mineral water had apparently a high mountain extra charge compared with Medvědí which is situated higher – we paid CZK 39.
+They refused to make a half pizza for us there; strudel with whipped cream for 49 Czech crowns was soft; excellent Latte Macchiato cost CZK 59; only mineral water had apparently a high mountain extra charge compared with Medvědí, which is situated higher – we paid CZK 39.

 And when we are on the Bedřichov side, we will head for Medvědín on foot, taking the way which also leads to the springs of the Elbe.
 Another landmark becomes to us the Savoy Royal Hotel which was named Zur Krone in 1881 and is completely rebuilt today.

 “In summer, hundreds of tourists stream past us when going for a walk, but they are probably afraid of going to us.
 Maybe our hotel seems too luxurious to them.
-We therefore want to open ourselves to them much more, literally.
+We, therefore, want to open ourselves to them much more, literally.
 We will get rid of some glass doors, so the tables inside will be better accessible.
 And we will also begin to operate a jazz club,” says Tibor Michálek, the author of the concept of the hotel, where a film star is looking from photographs in each room.